MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/analytics/schema-migration-ddl.md

 ## Performance options

-This section describes the features available within Azure Synapse Analytics that can be used to improve performance for a given data model.
+This section describes the features available within Azure Synapse Analytics that you can use to improve performance for a data model.

 ### General approach

-The database to be migrated will already have had performance tuning applied using the features available on that platform, for example, indexes, data partitioning and possibly data distribution.
-As part of the preparation for migration these should be documented as this can be a good indication of optimizations that can be applied in the Azure Synapse Analytics target environment.
+The database to be migrated will already have had performance tuning applied through the features available on that platform.
+Examples are indexes, data partitioning, and possibly data distribution.
+Document the tuning as part of the preparation for migration, because it can indicate optimizations that you can apply in the Azure Synapse Analytics target environment.

-For example, the presence of a non-unique index on a table can indicate that field(s) used in the index are used frequently for filtering, grouping or joining.
-This will still be the case in the new environment and so this should be borne in mind when choosing which fields to index there.
+For example, the presence of a non-unique index on a table can indicate that fields used in the index are used frequently for filtering, grouping, or joining.
+This will still be the case in the new environment, so keep it in mind when you're choosing which fields to index there.
 Migration recommendations for specific source platforms such as Teradata and Netezza are described in detail in separate documents.

-Use the performance and scalability of the target Azure Synapse Analytics environment to experiment with different performance options such as data distribution to determine the best choice of alternative approaches (for example, replicated versus hash-distributed for a large dimension table).
+Use the performance and scalability of the target Azure Synapse Analytics environment to experiment with different performance options, such as data distribution.
+Determine the best choice of alternative approaches (for example, replicated versus hash-distributed for a large dimension table).
 This doesn't mean that data must be reloaded from external sources.
 It's relatively quick and easy to test alternative approaches in Azure Synapse Analytics by creating copies of any table with different partitioning or distribution options via a `CREATE TABLE AS SELECT` statement.

-Make use of the monitoring tools provided by the Azure environment to understand how queries are executed and where bottlenecks may be occurring.
-There are also tools available from third-party Microsoft partners that provide monitoring dashboards and automated resource management and alerting.
+Use the monitoring tools provided by the Azure environment to understand how queries are executed and where bottlenecks might be occurring.
+Tools are also available from third-party Microsoft partners to provide monitoring dashboards and automated resource management and alerting.

-Each SQL operation in Azure Synapse Analytics together with the resources used by that query (such as memory or CPU) is logged into system tables and a series of dynamic management views (DMVs) are provided to simplify access to this information.
+Each SQL operation in Azure Synapse Analytics, together with the resources used by that query (such as memory or CPU), is logged into system tables.
+A series of dynamic management views (DMVs) simplifies access to this information.

-The following sections explain the key options within Azure data warehouse for tuning query performance.
+The following sections explain the key options within the Azure data warehouse for tuning query performance.
 Existing environments will contain information about potential optimization in the target environment.

 ### Temporary tables

-Azure Synapse Analytics supports temporary tables, which are only visible to the session in which they were created, exist for the duration of a user session, and are automatically dropped at the end of the session.
+Azure Synapse Analytics supports temporary tables that are visible only to the session in which they were created.
+They exist for the duration of a user session and are automatically dropped at the end of the session.

 To create a temporary table, prefix the table name with the hash character (`#`).
-All the usual indexing and distribution options can be used with temporary tables (see below).
+You can use all the usual indexing and distribution options with temporary tables, as described in the next section.

 Temporary tables have some restrictions:

-- Renaming the table is not allowed.
+- Renaming them is not allowed.
-- Views and partitions on temporary tables are not allowed.
+- Views and partitions on them are not allowed.
-- Permissions on temporary tables can't be changed.
+- Permissions on them can't be changed.

-Temporary tables are commonly used within ETL/ELT processing where transient intermediate results are used as part of a transformation process.
+Temporary tables are commonly used within ETL/ELT processing, where transient intermediate results are used as part of a transformation process.

 ### Table distribution options

-Azure Synapse Analytics is a massively parallel processing (mpp) database system that achieves performance and scalability by running in parallel across multiple processing nodes.
+Azure Synapse Analytics is an MPP database system that achieves performance and scalability by running in parallel across multiple processing nodes.

-The ideal processing scenario when running a SQL query in a multinode environment is to balance the workload so that all the nodes have an equal amount of data to process while at the same time minimizing (or eliminating completely) the amount of data that has to be moved between nodes to satisfy the query.
+The ideal processing scenario when you're running a SQL query in a multinode environment is to balance the workload so that all the nodes have an equal amount of data to process.
+At the same time, you minimize (or eliminate completely) the amount of data that has to be moved between nodes to satisfy the query.

-In typical analytics queries there are frequently multiple joins between several tables (for example, between fact tables and dimension tables) as well as aggregations and therefore it can be difficult to achieve the ideal scenario.
+In typical analytics queries, there are often multiple joins between several tables (for example, between fact tables and dimension tables) as well as aggregations.
+So it can be hard to achieve the ideal scenario.

 One way to influence the processing of queries is to use the distribution options within Azure Synapse Analytics to specify where individual data rows of each table are stored.
-For example, if two large tables are frequently joined on a given data column such as `CUSTOMER_ID`, by distributing the two tables using the `CUSTOMER_ID` columns whenever that join is performed the data from each side of the join will already be colocated on the same processing node, eliminating the need to move data between nodes.
+For example, assume that two large tables are often joined on a data column such as `CUSTOMER_ID`.
+By distributing the two tables through the `CUSTOMER_ID` columns whenever that join is performed, you can ensure that the data from each side of the join will already be co-located on the same processing node.
+This method eliminates the need to move data between nodes.
 The distribution specification for a table is defined in the `CREATE TABLE` statement.

-The distribution options available and recommendations of when to use them are described below.
-It is possible to change the distribution of a table after initial load, if necessary, by re-creating the table with the new distribution using the `CREATE TABLE AS SELECT` statement.
+The following sections describe the available distribution options and recommendations for when to use them.
+It's possible to change the distribution of a table after the initial load, if necessary: re-create the table with the new distribution by using the `CREATE TABLE AS SELECT` statement.

-#### Round-robin
+#### Round robin

-This table distribution is the default option and spreads the data evenly across the nodes in the system.
-This method is good for fast data loading and for data that is relatively low volume and doesn't have an obvious candidate for hashing, so it's frequently used for staging tables as part of an ETL or ELT process.
+Round-robin table distribution is the default option and spreads the data evenly across the nodes in the system.
+This method is good for fast data loading and for data that's relatively low in volume and doesn't have an obvious candidate for hashing.
+It's frequently used for staging tables as part of an ETL or ELT process.

 #### Hashed

-Based on a hashing algorithm applied to a user-defined key (like `CUSTOMER_ID` in the example above), the system assigns the row to a hash bucket, which is then assigned to a specific node.
-All data rows hash distributed on the same value will therefore end up on the same processing node.
+Based on a hashing algorithm applied to a user-defined key (like `CUSTOMER_ID` in the preceding example), the system assigns the row to a hash bucket.
+The bucket is then assigned to a specific node.
+All data rows hash distributed on the same value therefore end up on the same processing node.

-This method is useful for large tables that are frequently joined or aggregated on a given key.
+This method is useful for large tables that are frequently joined or aggregated on a key.
 Other large tables to be joined should be hashed on the same key if possible.
 If there are multiple candidates for the hash key, choose the most frequently joined one.

-The hash column shouldn't contain nulls and typically isn't a date because many queries filter on date).
+The hash column shouldn't contain nulls and typically isn't a date because many queries filter on date.
 Hashing is typically more efficient if the key to hash is an integer value rather than `CHAR` or `VARCHAR`.
 Also avoid choosing keys that have a highly skewed range of values, such as a small number of key values that represent a high percentage of the data rows.

 #### Replicated